snoeren-development/laravel-currency-casting/README.md

 This package requires PHP 7.2 or higher.

 ### Usage
+Store your currency as an integer value in the database.
+This is more accurate than storing it as a float.
 Add the attributes you'd like to see cast to the `casts` array and assign the `Currency` class to it.
 ```php
 use Illuminate\Database\Eloquent\Model;